graphcore-research/track-and-visualize/development.md

 `DF` The pd.DataFrame variable, so that it can be accessed from any `matplotlib` event handling closure.

-`TT, INC, SCALAR_METRIC, etc...` These are the initial query parameters and are required if you wish to be able to return your visualisation to its initial state.
+`TT, INC, SCALAR_METRIC, etc...` These are the initial query parameters and are required if you wish to be able to return your visualization to its initial state.
 ### Helper function(s) you may need

 `get_toolbar` is a helper function that simply creates the various widgets for the toolbar, if your `vis` function uses a query argument other than those already implemented, just add it to `get_toolbar` function.